shlee-lab/Smart-contract-security-analysis/README.md

 # Papers and Tools for Smart Contract Security Analysis

-As not so many papers are not released yet, I try to show all papers about security analysis of smart contract.
+This space tries to show all papers about security analysis of smart contract.

 ## Contents